What are they?

 Learning from the initial inspections will be a key source of information for both the initial development and continual improvement of professional Standards.

-The Board and HMICFRS are developing a Memorandum of Understanding (MoU) which will set out how they will work together and share information to shape and inform both the final professional Standards and the inspection frameworks and judgement criteria.
-The MoU will be shared here when approved by both parties.
+The Board and HMICFRS have developed a Memorandum of Understanding (MoU) which sets out how they will work together and share information to shape and inform both the final professional Standards and the inspection frameworks and judgement criteria.